On subspace designs: Constructions from strong subspace designs

-In most of the applications where strong subspace designs have been used, the authors did not use directly it, but they avail of the intersection of such strong subspace designs with a fixed $\fq$-subspace, obtaining in this way a subspace design.
+In most of the applications strong subspace designs have been used to construct subspace designs.
 So, in this section we describe how to obtain a subspace design from a strong subspace design using different tricks.